elhane/6-cities/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### Published version is available on

-// TODO ...add link later